How to Create A Marketing Calendar That Actually Works

 A comprehensive, detailed marketing calendar is truly the secret weapon for any ecommerce brand’s success, yet relatively few businesses actually use it.
 You would be surprised at how many companies run promotions, campaigns, advertising, and marketing emails without advanced planning, let alone coordination among all departments.
 The result is chaos, inefficiency, and running your company by looking in the rear view mirror.
 Want to know how businesses set a revenue goal and then actually hit it?
 It’s by reverse engineering that goal in the form of a marketing calendar that provides a clear plan and quick organization.

 In this post, we’ll explain why a marketing calendar is the gold standard for literally everything your audience will see.
-We’ll also show you 1) how it’s going to make you serious money, 2) how to use our easy marketing calendar template (the one we use for multiple 8 & 9 figure businesses), and 3) how to get your whole team on board with this process.
+We’ll also show you 1) how it’s going to make you serious money, 2) how to use our easy marketing calendar template (the one we use for several 8- and 9-figure businesses), and 3) how to get your whole team on board with this process.
 Let’s go!

 Why a Marketing Calendar is Worth Its Weight in Gold